 California Spousal Support Lawyers

-Board Certified Family Law Specialists Guiding You Through Your Case
+Experienced Alimony Lawyers Guiding You Through Your Case

 What is Spousal Support?

-- A: There are two main types:
+- A: There are two main types of spousal support:

-- Q: How is spousal support determined?
+- Q: How does domestic violence impact spousal support orders?

 "In the middle of a crisis, like a divorce where you need a lawyer, you need someone who can help you make sense of just about everything.
 This firm does just that!
 Michele and Liz are an incredible team, and they have a wonderful support staff!
 They focus on your goals and what you want (they like to point out “it is your life, and when we are gone you have to be happy with this”).
 They lay out the process and expectations very clearly.
 They work well with support counsel and outside specialists.
 You expect your lawyers to be good at the law – it was a wonderful experience to find two people who also have great compassion and sensitivity to what you are going through.
 They care and it shows in how they and their staff treat you from the first meeting to the last.
 I highly recommend Michele Lowenstein and Liz Brown."

 "A friend of mine had recommended Liz to me when I was exploring steps toward getting a divorce.
 That period, and the ensuing 1 ½ years to reach conclusion, were the most difficult time in my life.
 I could not have found a better lawyer and a more supportive team than the one in her office.
 I received what I perceived as the best professional and strategic guidance.
 During the process, I found that I could build trust with Liz and rely on her, which enabled me to manage my situation and reach conclusion while keeping my dignity intact, my professional life in order, and surviving the psychological stress of my divorce.
 I do not wish this experience to anyone, but if one concludes that a divorce is a necessary step, I recommend Liz Brown with my highest enthusiasm and without any reservations."